-Are you ready for a community engagement platform?
+Are you ready for an all-in-one engagement platform?

-How to know it’s the right time to invest in a community engagement platform for your church.
+How to know it’s the right time to invest in an all-in-one engagement platform for your church.

 Engagement with their congregation is a major focus for all churches.
 Connecting with and supporting the community they live and work in helps to further their mission.
 As the church community grows and increases in complexity, the ability to stay engaged and connected becomes more difficult.

-Thankfully, technology provides solutions in the form of a community engagement platform.
+Thankfully, technology provides solutions in the form of an all-in-one engagement platform.
 A mobile app supported platform that gives the church the ability to put the community in the palms of their congregations hands.
 But when is the right time to invest?
 What types of issues or obstacles can technology help churches solve?

 Our experience in working with churches over the years gives us some valuable insight into their day to day struggles.
 Looking back on all the conversations, we find a pattern starting to evolve.
 We are now able to accurately predict when a church is ready based on their current situation and the obstacles they face.